Abrar-Islam-Oitijjho/Descriptive-Relationships-Between-Time-series-Variables/README.md

 The analysis is implemented in a Jupyter Notebook environment using standard scientific Python libraries, including NumPy, Pandas, SciPy, Matplotlib, Seaborn and Plotly.
 This work is intended as a descriptive and exploratory foundation for downstream statistical testing, multivariate analysis, and time-series modeling of cerebral physiological dynamics.

 ## Features

-* 📊 **RAP-Based Stratification**: Segments physiological data into ordered compensatory reserve states using RAP thresholds.
+* 📊 **RAP-Based Stratification**: Segments physiological time-series data into ordered compensatory reserve states (preserved, transitional, impaired) using RAP thresholds.
-* 📈 **Descriptive Statistical Analysis**: Computes central tendency and dispersion metrics across RAP regimes for multiple physiological variables.
+* 📈 **Robust Descriptive Statistics**: Computes median, IQR, and dispersion metrics across RAP regimes for multiple intracranial and cerebrovascular variables.
-* 🔍 **Comparative Distribution Analysis**: Examines shifts in distributions and variability as cerebral compensatory reserve deteriorates.
+* 🔬 **Formal Group Comparisons**: Quantifies statistical differences across RAP states and summarizes significance using comparative metrics.
+* ⏱️ **Threshold-Based Temporal Burden Analysis**: Calculates percentage of monitoring time above or below clinically relevant ICP, CPP, and PRx thresholds.
-* 🧠 **Multimodal Physiological Integration**: Analyzes RAP alongside intracranial and cerebrovascular parameters derived from multimodal neuromonitoring.
+* 🧠 **Multimodal Physiological Integration**: Integrates RAP with intracranial pressure, perfusion, autoregulation, and oxygenation parameters from multimodal neuromonitoring.
-* 🎨 **Clear Visualizations**: Generates clear comparative plots for physiological interpretation and reporting.
+* 🎨 **Static & Interactive Visualizations**: Provides publication-ready figures and interactive dashboards for exploratory and comparative analysis.
-* 🧩 **Extensible Analytical Framework**: Designed to support downstream trend testing, multivariate analysis, and time-series modeling.
+* 🧩 **Extensible Analysis Pipeline**: Structured to support downstream hypothesis testing, multivariate analysis, and time-series modeling.

 ## Data